Frequently Asked Questions

 Gritting of public highways is the responsibility of North Yorkshire County Council.
 The Parish Council also provides grit bins for public spirited residents to use to spread on public pavements and problematic patches of road.
 See our gritting page for more details.

 The Parish Council is very aware that many residents would prefer the 415 bus service to route via Main St and stop in the village, rather than straight down the A19.
 Arriva have consistently stated that the journey time penalty of routing through the village is the reason for not running down Main St.

 The Parish Council lobbied Arriva extensively when the service was first re-routed to bypass the village.
-We have also explored the opportunity of other services (such as those from Wheldrake) routing via Escrick.
+We have also explored the opportunity of other services (such as the no 18 from Wheldrake) routing via Escrick.
 To-date we have not been able to reinstate a bus service through the village, but it is an area we will continue to explore periodically as circumstances change.

 We have put up signage on the disused bus stops to highlight that they are not in use, with a map showing where the buses now stop.

 The Parish Council provided funding to City of York Council to install bus shelters and a street light for the stops on the A19.

 Some residents have express concerns about the punctuality and reliability of the bus service.
 The Office of the Traffic Commissioner has the power to fine bus companies if they do not operate the specified service within an acceptable level of punctuality.
 Punctuality targets are that 95% of services should between 1 minute early and 5 minutes late - more details are available on the Government website: https://www.gov.uk/government/organisations/traffic-commissioners/about/complaints-procedure

 Periodically we have problems with dog mess left on pavements within the village.